 Granular repellents are typically made from natural ingredients, such as dried blood, predator urine, or hot pepper flakes.
 These granules can be scattered around gardens or outdoor areas to create a barrier that squirrels will avoid.

-These have strong odors you would not want to use in your attic.
+These have strong odors that you would not want to use in your attic.
 Used outdoors, just like the spray deterrents, these will also fade away, requiring frequent applications.
 In addition, predator urine, such as fox urine, can attract fox predators like coyotes.
 And coyote urine can attract coyotes looking for a mate.

 4. Motion-Activated Sprinklers

-5. Taste Repellents
+5. Natural Repellents

-The Truth About Squirrel Repellents and Deterrents
+Do Squirrel Repellents and Deterrents Actually Work?